A very important EU Court case from 2007 permitting foreign workers to be paid less than the normal salary.

-Swedish trade unions began an industrial action with a blockade against Laval which meant that the company could not receive any benefits where Swedish workers organised in a trade union were involved.
+Swedish trade unions began an industrial action with a blockade against Laval, which meant that the company could not receive any benefits where Swedish workers organised in a trade union were involved.

-After this Laval was declared bankrupt.
+After this, Laval was declared bankrupt.
 They brought a case before the Swedish Court who referred the case to the European Court having the sole right of interpreting the rules of the European treaties.

-But the European Court interprets the right to conflict against other principles in the EU hereunder the free movement of goods, services and capital and the non-discrimination principle.
+However, the European Court interprets the right to conflict against other principles in the EU hereunder the free movement of goods, services and capital and the non-discrimination principle.

-In the Vaxholm case the Swedish blockade was declared illegal.
+In the Vaxholm case, the Swedish blockade was declared illegal.
 The judges did not find that the blockade was necessary according to their interpretation of the principle of proportionality.

 The blockade disturbed the free movement for services as mentioned in the European treaties and in the directive on posting of workers.

 Discriminatory practice of the trade unions' treatment of domestic and foreign-owned is not allowed unless it is justified in "only on grounds of public policy, public security or public health".
-This is stipulated in the 18.12.07 judgement.
+This is stipulated in the 18.12.07 judgment.

-In Denmark there is an equivalent uncertainty on the so-called area for minimum wages where the minimum wage often is half of the actual average wage for for instance many construction workers.
+In Denmark there is an equivalent uncertainty on the so-called area for minimum wages where the minimum wage often is half of the actual average wage for instance many construction workers.

 The European Court might also declare a Danish conflict illegal if a foreign-owned company pays the agreed minimum wage according to the collective agreement but refuses to pay the usual salary.